International Copyright Act of 1891

 Formally known as the "International Copyright Act of 1891", but more commonly referred to as the "Chace Act" after Sen. Jonathan Chace of Rhode Island.

-The International Copyright Act of 1891 was created because many people shunned the idea of literary piracy.
-It was the first U.S. congressional act that offered copyright protection in the United States to citizens of countries other than the United States.
-The act extended limited protection to foreign copyright holders from select nations.
-It was also important for American creators since they were more likely to have international copyright protection in countries that were offered the same protection by the United States.
-The Act empowered the President to extend copyright to works of foreign nationals.
+The International Copyright Act of 1891 was the first U.S. congressional act that offered copyright protection in the United States to citizens of countries other than the United States.
+The act allowed the President to enter the United States in bilateral copyright treaties, extending copyright to the works of nationals from signatory countries and receiving copyright for the works of Americans in that signatory country.

 The act was passed on March 3, 1891, by the 51st Congress.
 The Act went into effect on July 1, 1891.
 On July 3, 1891, the first foreign work, a play called Saints and Sinners by British author Henry Arthur Jones, was registered under the act.

 Background

+Although international copyright protections are common now, and literary piracy is generally recognized as a crime, such broad-reaching protections have not always existed.
+In the decades following the American Revolution, it became common for works of British literature to be reprinted in the United States without any acknowledgment, authorization, or compensation given to the original author.
+Because of a lack of agreed upon international law at the time, this literary piracy was entirely legal, and the immense distance between the two nations made the issue difficult to address.